Becoming You With Julie

 Korean banana milk pouring into a glass.

-• Nutrition boosters: Add chia seeds, hemp seeds, or a scoop of vegan protein powder (I like Sunwarrior’s vanilla protein powder).
+• Protein Boost: Add chia seeds, hemp seeds, or a scoop of vegan vanilla protein powder.

-Vegan Banana milk tastes best right after blending when it’s cold, creamy, and at peak flavor.
+Homemade banana milk tastes best right after blending when it’s cold, creamy, and fresh.

-• Freezing: Freeze in ice cube trays and blend later for a slushy-style drink!
-Or pop them into a smoothie for a delicious creamy banana boost!
+• Freezing: Freeze banana milk in ice cube trays and blend later for a slushy-style drink or add the cubes to smoothies.

-• Make ahead: Since it only takes a minute to blend, I usually make it fresh.
-But you can slice and freeze bananas in advance, then blend straight from frozen when you’re ready.
+• Make ahead: Since this recipe only takes a minute to blend, I usually make it fresh.
+To prep ahead, slice and freeze ripe bananas so they’re ready to blend.

 Korean Banana Milk FAQs

-Can I use frozen bananas in banana milk?
+Can I use frozen banana for banana milk?

 Did you try this recipe?
 Let me know what you thought by leaving a comment below and sharing it on Instagram, Facebook, & Pinterest! 💛